MithileshGungah/Data-Science-Portfolio/Cognitive Maps Of London In The Age Of Generative AI/README.md

 **What this project is**
 A research-driven audit of how **multimodal Large Language Models (LLMs)** internally represent cities, using London as a controlled, policy-relevant case study.

-Instead of training new models, this project treats deployed LLMs as real-world systems, analysing how spatial knowledge, salience, bias, and reasoning emerge from their behaviour across image and text inputs.
+Rather than training new models, this project treats deployed LLMs as real-world systems, analysing how spatial knowledge, salience, bias, and reasoning emerge from their behaviour across image and text inputs.

 **Why it matters**
 **LLMs are becoming spatial gatekeepers.**